elementor/elementor-developers-docs/src/widgets/widget-dependencies.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Intermediate" />

 Some widgets are dependent on custom scripts for functionality and custom styles for look and feel.
-Widgets can use external JS libraries, CSS frameworks, or custom JS hendlers.
+Widgets can use external JS libraries, CSS frameworks, or custom JS handlers.
 Let's see how to register them.

 ## Defining Dependencies